weziom/apcnmcwrapper/README.md

 # apcnmcwrapper
-Provides an interface for communicating with APC PDU Network Management Cards over HTTP/s
+Powershell libraries / modules which provides an interface for communicating with APC PDU Network Management Cards over HTTP/s